 Blonde on a yacht

-It’s a measure of Hjördis’ friendship with Grace, that she was invited along on what was the newlyweds’ second honeymoon.
-On 2nd August, she was sufficiently recovered to set off from Hollywood to meet up with the royal couple for a Mediterranean cruise on board the Deo Juvante II – a wedding present from Aristotle Onassis.
-Around the same time, news was released that Grace was due to become a mother in February, which must have been difficult for Hjördis, despite her friend’s kindness.
+It’s a measure of Hjördis’ friendship with Grace that she was invited along on what was the newlyweds’ second honeymoon.
+On 2nd August, she was sufficiently recovered to set off from Hollywood to meet up with the royal couple for a Mediterranean cruise on board the Deo Juvante II – a wedding present from Greek shipping tycoon Aristotle Onassis.
+Around the same time, news was released that Grace was to become a mother in February 1957, which must have been difficult for Hjördis, despite her friend’s kindness.

 “I’m going to meet Grace and the Prince at their villa near Nice,” Hjördis said on her departure from Los Angeles, “and then we embark on the cruise.
 I believe our destination is Corsica, but I’m not sure.
 It’s possible David will complete the film in time to join us there.
 If not, I’ll meet him in Rome after we get back.”